 THE KEY POINTS

-- The confusion is understandable because many elements of content marketing and advertise overlap.
+- Audio version available at bottom of the page.
+The confusion is understandable because many elements of content marketing and advertise overlap.

 - Content marketing requires time, because that’s how relationships and trust are built.

 - Content marketing facilitates the research prospects do on you before ever contacting you.

 - Advertising interrupts what users wanted to get.
 Content is the thing users came to get.

 How is content marketing different from advertising?
 Don’t feel bad if you don’t know.
 It’s a tricky topic, because many elements of content marketing and advertising can and do overlap.
 Still, it’s important to know what differentiates them because they speak to two different goals.
 You’re probably quite familiar with advertising.
 Lord knows we all see enough of it every day.
 But how does content marketing stack up, side by side?

 Advertising is trying to get people to buy stuff.
 Preferably right now.

 Content marketing is trying to genuinely help or entertain people and get them to know, love and prefer you.
 This requires time, because that’s how genuine trust and relationships are built.
 Put another way, content marketing is a romantic courtship.
 Advertising is hoping you get lucky that night with a pickup line.